- Business and Employment»

 How to Focus on Your Job When Distracted by Co-Workers

 One of the most common productivity tips given is to minimize if not eliminate distractions altogether.
-But what can you do when the largest source of distractions in your day is your coworkers?
+Open office plans add to our distractions by adding noises, conversations, and activity to pull us away from our tasks.
+But what can you do when the largest source of distractions in your day is your coworkers themselves?

 Personal Solutions to Professional Distractions